BraedenSilver/BraedenSilver.github.io/BRAND_GUIDE.md

 ## Accessibility must-haves
 - Ensure interactive elements remain keyboard reachable and provide focus states (the theme toggle styles are the reference point).
-- External links open in new tabs should include `rel="noopener noreferrer"`; guest book profile links add `nofollow` as well.
+- External links that open in new tabs should include `rel="noopener noreferrer"`.
+The guest book links back to GitHub Discussions, which already handle SEO signals.
 - Check new pages against automated tools (e.g., Lighthouse, axe) and manual keyboard navigation to maintain the site’s accessibility baseline.

-Stick to these guidelines and the guest book will look like a curated collection rather than a chaotic wall of GIFs.
+Stick to these guidelines and the guest book will feel cohesive while still benefiting from GitHub’s moderation and notifications.